Angel-Ponce/ATM/README.md

   ```
 4. Now, use the cli application to generate your data
 5. Test your generated data
+6. **Remember, to run the ATMSeeder plugin, make sure your database is absolutely empty
+7. You're safe, the ATMSeeder has been update to run over this ATM version

 ### Feel free to contribuite
 ### Enjoy